-- Fail to assure that required rates fund all expenditures for timely and prudent capital improvements to existing utility systems, and that those capital improvements are driven by reliability, operational or regulatory requirements, replacement of aging infrastructure, utility relocations for public works and road projects, or extension of the life of existing systems. - 2.
-Fail to identify and plan for resource and infrastructure needs for the provision of water service to customers consistent with a reasonable planning period for that service. - 3.
+- 1. Fail to assure that required rates fund all expenditures for timely and prudent capital improvements to existing utility systems, and that those capital improvements are driven by reliability, operational or regulatory requirements, replacement of aging infrastructure, utility relocations for public works and road projects, or extension of the life of existing systems. - 2.
+Fail to identify and plan for resource and infrastructure needs for the provision of water service to customers within the City of Madison and the Madison Water Utility's service areas consistent with a reasonable planning period for that service. - 3.
 Fail to coordinate Madison Water Utility activities and policies with the City of Madison's Comprehensive Plan and other relevant guidelines for community development. - 4.
 Fail to consider participation with other governmental or private entities on regional major water infrastructure or water supply planning projects.